somedatapacket/docs.humio.com/content/configuration/jvm-configuration.md

 ## Garbage Collection

 Humio has been tested and run using the Garbage First (`-XX:+UseG1`) and the old parallel (`-XX:+UseParallelOldGC`) collectors.
 Both work quite well with our standard workload.
+The preference is for throughput rather than for low latency: Humio has been optimized to avoid allocations as much as possible and is thus better suited for garbage collectors that add little overhead to the running code (i.e. don't add extra read or write barriers) than those that accept the overhead in return for lower latency.

 We have discovered that the ZGC reserves memory as "shared memory" which has the effect of lowering the amount available for disk caching.
 As Humio is generally IO bound the ability to cache as much of the block device into RAM is related